Map Data Using Root Inport Mapper Tool

 The signals in this model have names, so mapping based on signal names makes it very clear which data is going to an Inport block.

-The dialog box shows the mapped data.
+The dialog box shows the results of the mapped data.

 Save the Mapping and Data